Trainee Experience

 4. Tucker JD, Tang W, Li H, et al. Crowdsourcing Designathon: A New Model for Multisectoral Collaboration.
 BMJ Innovations 2018; 4: 46-50.

 The goal of this cross-cutting element is to build the leadership capacity of STAR scholars in real-life, experiential settings.
 Lessons will focus on developing skills at various levels of leadership, from individual leadership skills to organizational and community-level leadership skills.
 A strengths-based approach to leadership will be used to support scholars in leaning into their existing leadership abilities in academic and professional settings, at home, and in their communities.
-Scholars will learn how setbacks and hurdles can be used to reimagine alternative ways to achieve leadership goals and objectives.
+Scholars will learn how setbacks and hurdles can be leveraged to reimagine alternative approaches to achieving leadership goals and objectives.

-A particular focus will be made around transformational leadership.
-As the next generation of research leaders, STARs scholars will gain knowledge and skills around how to lead systems-level change in their area of research.
-Now more than ever, a diverse set of leaders from across various backgrounds and disciplines are required to advance health equity.
+A particular focus will be made on transformational leadership.
+As the next generation of research leaders, STAR scholars will acquire knowledge and skills in leading systems-level change in their area of research.
+Now more than ever, a set of leaders from various backgrounds and disciplines is required to advance positive and fair health outcomes.

 The core goals of this leadership element include the following: